The-Code-In-Sheep-s-Clothing/BottomUp/README.md

 ## VS Code
 There is an automation to build and run the testing file in VS code for development purposes.
 To run this using VSCode open the folder and then press Ctrl + Shift + B.

+## Formal Language Defintion
+See https://github.com/The-Code-In-Sheep-s-Clothing/Example-DSTL for a formal language definition